vtexdocs/dev-portal-content/docs/guides/Getting-Started/getting-started/api-usage.md

   - /docs/api-reference
 ---

-This guide provides essential information for developers working with VTEX REST APIs.
+This collection of guides provides essential information for developers working with VTEX REST APIs.
 It covers fundamental concepts such as authentication, error handling, and HTTP response codes.

 <Flex>